Application Procedures and Admission Requirements

 - Completion of the OSSD with six 4U and/or 4M courses.
 Students must meet the specific program requirements as outlined in the section, Ontario Secondary School Applicants Program Specific Requirements.
-An overall average of 70 percent on six 4U and/or 4M marks is the minimum required for admission consideration.
+An overall average of 70 percent from six 4U and/or 4M courses is the minimum required for admission consideration.
 However, a higher average will be required for admission to individual programs in which the demand for places by qualified applicants exceeds the supply of places available in those programs.

 - Normally, the admission average will be based on the applicant's best six 4U and/or 4M marks, unless otherwise noted.

 - In some cases, the university will request: an academic standing based on the applicant's record for the last two or three years in school and/or a recommendation from the secondary school principal.

 - Laurier provides applicants with an opportunity to submit an Applicant Background Summary (ABS) that includes scholarly and extracurricular information.
 This information may be taken into account during the admission assessment process by the appropriate admissions committee.